telerik/maui-docs/controls/chat/mvvm-support.md

 # .NET MAUI Chat MVVM Support

-With the `RadChat` control, you can easily utilize the Model-View-ViewModel (MVVM) pattern.
+With the `RadChat` control, you can use the Model-View-ViewModel (MVVM) pattern.
 You can achieve this through the `ItemsSource` property that can be bound or set to a collection of data items that will be converted into Chat items.

 The following example shows how to use `RadChat` in MVVM scenarios.